- Contemporary society mistakenly identifies character as personality.

 I should stipulate that not one word of this analysis contributes to moral virtue.
 That achievement is entirely a matter of habitually acting in accordance with consistent standards of morality, which is another way of saying in pursuit of universal human needs.
-The position I have been laying out here is not a moral one but is rather conducive to intellectual virtue, the development of rational awareness of truth and goodness.
+The position I have been laying out here is not a moral one but is rather conducive to intellectual virtue, the development of rational judgments of truth and goodness.
 I am convinced that the great gulf in contemporary thinking consists of false assumptions about truth and goodness and that the corrective to such assumptions is an appeal to universal reason applied to private experience.
-Aristotle made it quite obvious that such a realization does nothing to cultivate real character, which can only be found by prudential reasoning applied to experience.
+Aristotle made it quite obvious that such a realization does nothing to cultivate real character, which can only be found in prudential reasoning applied to experience.
 This implies a round robin of cause and effect with each exercise of intellectual virtue supporting subsequent efforts to habituate virtue and each failure in that effort stimulating further self-analysis conducing to succeeding cultivations of habit.
 None of this lifelong process is thoughtless or effortless, and all of it is facilitated by cultural values that build reasoning and celebrate public morality as necessary to a utility of furthest ends.
 The postmodernists had a valid point about hypocrisy and cultural contradiction, though their response has done nothing to resolve the errors that produced it.
 A century later, we are if anything more confused and alienated in consequence.
 But in the absence of a wholesome culture that does nurture that knowledge, it seems clear to me that the first step to rectifying our missteps is to examine our own presumptions with the goal of correcting them.
 Such an effort is a long way from integrity, the habitual pursuit of real goods, but it recognizes the role of character in intentionally shaping it.